tkoyama010/mayavi-doc-translations/README.md

   - https://readthedocs.org/projects/mayavi-ja/
   - https://readthedocs.org/projects/mayavi-zh-cn

-- Documentation pages for each languages:
+- Documentation pages for each language:

   - https://mayavi.readthedocs.io/en/latest/
   - https://mayavi.readthedocs.io/ja/latest/
   - https://mayavi.readthedocs.io/zh_CN/latest/

-## How to setup a translated documentation project on RTD
+## How to set a translated documentation project on RTD

 Detail is here: https://docs.readthedocs.org/en/latest/localization.html#project-with-multiple-translations

 Points are:

-- We must have RTD projects for each languages.
+- We must have RTD projects for each language.
 - Each projects must have correct Language setting on "Settings" page.
 - Master project has connections to each translated projects on "translations settings" page.